isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 At the place I work at, we were lucky.
 By the time Covid pushed people to work from home, we already had replaced mail almost completely.
-I was down from thousands of mail messages per day on almost one hundred mailing lists to less than a dozen messages, and no mailing lists at all any more.
+I was down from thousands of mail messages per day on almost one hundred mailing lists to less than a dozen messages, and no mailing lists at all anymore.

 We have moved to **Facebook at Work** for non-realtime group communication.
 Teams were using their Facebook groups to communicate announcements and progress to other teams, and have discussions with them.

 Internally and for support we moved to **Slack**.
-This was pushed with considerable force from below, after corporate initially being very fond of Facebook messager, mostly because it was free and included in Facebook at work.
+This was pushed with considerable force from below, after corporate initially being very fond of Facebook messenger, mostly because it was free and included in Facebook at work.

-Unfortunately FB messager is utterly broken in many ways, and unsuited for any structured work communication without basically rewriting it from scratch.
+Unfortunately FB messenger is utterly broken in many ways, and unsuited for any structured work communication without basically rewriting it from scratch.
 There are many facets to its fractal brokenness:

 - It has groups, but no places.
 - Groups have limited attendance, and the limit is too small (the old `#live` Jabber channel was mandatory for all people pushing deployments, and could not be reproduced in FB Messenger).
 - It ate data.
 Mentioning a filename `main.pl` would inescapably turn this into a polish hostname [main.pl](https://main.pl).
-More often than not, Messenger would detect a mailware phishing attempt and prevent you from sending the message.
+More often than not, Messenger would detect a malware phishing attempt and prevent you from sending the message.
 - It ate data.
-Mentioning an URL with array parameters ("https://example.com/bla?a=1^a=2^a=3") would make it parse the URL, representing the keys in a hash, and dropping the repeated keys, breaking the URL.
+Mentioning URLs with array parameters ("https://example.com/bla?a=1&a=2&a=3") would make it parse the URL, representing the keys in a hash, and dropping the repeated keys, breaking the URL.
 - It could not handle files, code formatting and many other things well.
 - It could not do threads, which are a necessity in high volume support channels.